Asylum Seeker Support

 - supported housing, which is often enabled by local parishes and volunteers

 - advocacy for families seeking asylum

-- links to local communities
+- links to local community groups

 - links to support services for families

 Volunteers from parishes help support families depending on their individual needs and circumstances.
 This can include:

 - English language practice

 Please note that there is limited housing available.

 How do families access this service?

 We take referrals from frontline asylum seeker support agencies including: Asylum Seeker Resource Centre, Australian Red Cross, Foundation House and the Brigidine Asylum Seeker Project.